 As grown-ups, we can only have closeness if the interaction is mutual.
 Both people have to reach out, give, sustain, nurture, receive and take in.
 There is an organic rhythm that happens here that is spontaneous and self-regulating.
 This is not a mind thing.
 Strategy doesn’t work.
 There’s an involuntary expression taking place that follows a process that is so exacting, intricate and meaningful our wee brains can’t even hope to grasp it.

-The thing that hoses up the works, blocking our true fulfillment, is that the infant remaining inside the adult personality still wants to have things its own way.
+The thing that clogs up the works, blocking our true fulfillment, is that the infant remaining inside the adult personality still wants to have things its own way.
 It’s hungry for a nurturing parent, rather than mutual partner.
 It wants that one-way, all-take-and-no-give kind of closeness.
 Fusion is going to be tough to come by this way.

 Hence, we trot along the treadmill of perpetual frustration, using our “bad luck” to justify our caution, withholding and naysaying attitude.
 This countermovement splits off the movement in the direction of closeness, causing a short circuit in the system.
 And what does that feel like?
 A stiff arm.
 An inhibition.
 A deadness.

 On the level of our emotions, the movement toward fusion will involve an exchange of feelings.
 In adult terms, these are feelings of real love, in all its many arrays.
 We use the word “love” freely, but often without much feeling behind it.
 Sometimes we even use it as a cover for wanting to exploit or manipulate the other.